Harry-Howard/readthedocs/docs/source/index.rst

  - What we implemented :doc:'Implementation'

- - HOW to RUN
+ - HOW to RUN :doc:'usage'

- - What are the main features?